JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Games/src/02-Random-Number/11-Free/06-Analysis.md

 Our code is not modular in that one could easily swap out the current "interpreter" of one language term (e.g. Domain's `DefineBounds`) with another.
 In other words, what if we wanted the interpreter to ignore the user's input and just look up the values from a configuration file?
 Or, what if we wanted the user to have a choice: define it themselves or use the config file?

 Both ideas would require us to rewrite the entire API interpreter.
 Had we written it in `Variant`/`Run`, we could literally swap out one `Domain_Language_Term ~> API_1_Term` translation with another `Domain_Language_Term ~> API_2_Term`

+## Unnecessary Usage of UI

+In the Halogen infrastructure, we had to generate the random int inside of the component's `eval` function despite never needing the UI to do that.
+I believe it would be more performant if that value was generated outside of the component since it will run through less 'layers' of Free.